stjude-rust-labs/rfcs/text/0001-sprocket-test.md

         - `equals = <string>` an exact match RE
     - `<WDL File>`
         - `name = <string>`: glob pattern that should match
+        - `md5 = <string>`: md5sum that the file should have
+        - `blake3 = <string>`: blake3 hash that the file should have
-        - `hash = <string>`: md5 (or blake3?) that the file should have
+        - `sha256 = <string>`: sha256 hash that the file should have
-        - `contains = <string | array of strings>`: REs to expect (implies the file is ASCII and will fail if in another encoding)
+        - `contains = <string | array of strings>`: REs to expect within the file contents
         - `not_contains = <string | array of strings>`: inverse of `contains`

 The above is probably (about) sufficient for an initial release.
 Thoughts about future tests that could exist will be discussed in the ["Future possibilities"](#future-possibilities) section.

 ## Custom tests

 While the builtin test conditions should try and address many common use cases, users need a way to test for things outside the scope of the builtins (especially at launch, when the builtins will be minimal).
 There needs to be a way for users to execute arbitrary code on the outputs of a task or workflow for validation.
-This will be exposed via the `tests.custom` test, which will accept a name or array of names of user-written supplied executables (most commonly shell or Python scripts) which are expected to be found in a `tests/custom/` directory.
+This will be exposed via the `tests.custom` test, which will accept a name or array of names of user supplied executables (most commonly shell or Python scripts) which are expected to be found in a `tests/custom/` directory.
 These executables will be invoked with a positional argument which is a path to the task or workflow's `outputs.json`.
 Users will be responsible for parsing that JSON and performing any validation they desire.
 So long as the invoked executable exits with a code of zero, the test will be considered as passed.

 For further discussion of why this design was chosen, see the [rationale section](#rationale-and-alternatives).
+The path to an `outputs.json` is required for this to be usable, but we could consider other paths or information which may be valuable in a test context which we could expose via other arguments or environment variables.

 ### Example

-`tests/tools/picard.toml`
+`tools/picard.toml`
 ```toml
 [[merge_sam_files]]
 name = "Merge works"